Parisson/TimeSide/README.rst

  * Code refactoring:

-   - Create a new module `timeside.plugins` and move processors therein: timeside.plugins.decodr, timeside.plugins.analyzer, timeside.plugins.encoder, timeside.plugins.fx
+   - Create a new module `timeside.plugins` and move processors therein: timeside.plugins.decoder,analyzer, timeside.plugins.encoder, timeside.plugins.fx
-   - `timeside.plugins` is a `namespace package <https://pythonhosted.org/setuptools/setuptools.html#namespace-packages>`_ enabling external plugins to be automatically plug into TimeSide (see for example `timeside-diadems <https://github.com/ANR-DIADEMS/timeside-diadems>`_).
-   - To properly manage the namespace packages structure, the TimeSide main module is now `timeside.core` and code should now be initialized with `import timeside.core`.
+   - WARNING: to properly manage the namespace packages structure, the TimeSide main module is now `timeside.core` and code should now be initialized with `import timeside.core`.
+   - `timeside.plugins` is now a `namespace package <https://pythonhosted.org/setuptools/setuptools.html#namespace-packages>`_ enabling external plugins to be **automatically** plugged into TimeSide (see for example `timeside-diadems <https://github.com/ANR-DIADEMS/timeside-diadems>`_).
+This now makes TimeSide a **real** plugin host, yeah!
+   - A dummy timeside plugin will soon be provided for easy development start.

  * Move all analyzers developped by the partners of the Diadems project to a new repository: `timeside-diadems <https://github.com/ANR-DIADEMS/timeside-diadems>`_
+ * Many fixes for a better processing by `Travis-CI <https://travis-ci.org/Parisson/TimeSide>`_
+ * Add a dox file to test the docker building on `various distributions <https://github.com/Parisson/Docker>`_

 0.6.1